No. 35 Squadron IAF: History

-No 35 squadron was raised in Pune on 10 August 1958 equipped with Canberra B(I) 58 under the command of Wg Cdr NB Naik.
-It became the fourth unit to operate the Canberra bomber in the Indian Air Force and was initially tasked with high altitude bombing and interdiction as well as reconnaissance roles.
-The unit also appears to have had a secondary responsibility of high altitude weather research.
-No. 35 Sqn has been involved in all of India's major military operations, from the liberation of Goa to Operation Safed Sagar during the Kargil War, when it was deployed Kashmir Valley and the Rann of Kutch.
-It was re-equipped with modified Canberra B(I) 58 and MiG-21Ms for dedicated EW role.
-In 1978, the unit was moved to AFS Bareilly.
-Since the 1980s, No.35 Squadron has played an important role in collaborating with DRDO in the evaluation of Electronic Warfare (EW) systems and armaments.
-The unit's Canberra flight was withdrawn in 1997 and re-equipped with EW-equipped MiG-21Ms.
-The unit also fills an important training role.
-In 2001 the Squadron phased out it Canberra B(I) 58.
-The squadron is currently in the process of upgrading its equipment from the MIG21 BIS aircraft.

-In addition to providing support to offensive air operations, the Rapiers play a crucial role in providing flying effort towards EW related training for the IAF's own air defense units and currently operates from Bakshi-Ka-Talab.

-The squadron was number plated in 2019.
-Currently, only 2 MiG-21 Bison squadron remains in service.

 Goa Operations

 The squadron's first operation was in 1961 during the annexation of Goa when it flew against Dabolim Airport in Portuguese-held Goa.
 Flying from Pune, No. 35 was deployed along with No. 16 in the opening missions against the airfield on 18 December when 12 Canberras of No. 35 led by Wg.
 Cdr.
 N.B.
 Menon struck the runway at Dabolim with 1000lbers.
 The flight was, however, under orders not to strike terminals and facilities.
 There appears to have been plans for strikes against Diu Airport, but appears to have been called off due to proximity of friendly forces.

 No.35 Sqn's Canberras were first moved north during the confrontation with China.
 In the event that no air action was authorized during the conflict in November 1962, no combat sorties were flown by any Canberra units.

 1965 Indo-Pak War

 The squadron's first sustained combat operations occurred during the Indo-Pakistani War of 1965.
 The squadron then based at Halwara under Wg Cdr AS Bakshi went on alert in late August 1965.
 Over a ten-day period, beginning 1 September 1965, the squadron flew 69 operational sorties.
 The most intense missions against Mauripur, Kasur, and Sargodha being flown between 7 and 13 September.
 The Squadron flew with distinction (Sqn Ldr JP Gupta earning a Mention-in-Despatches for bombing Kasur).